A flexible way to set aside assets for future charitable gifts

 - Make an irrevocable contribution to the DAF using cash or other assets.

-- Qualify for a tax deduction for your contribution.
+- Qualify for a tax deduction for your contribution (subject to limitations).

 - Take advantage of tax-free growth potential and professional asset management.